AI Agents Can Already Autonomously Perform Experimental High Energy Physics: Related Work

 The existing landscape reveals several important patterns.
 First, most HEP-focused agentic systems operate within highly scaffolded workflows where the analysis structure is pre-defined and the agent's role is limited to code generation within fixed steps.
 Second, none of the existing systems combine autonomous multi-step planning, domain knowledge retrieval from the literature, and multi-agent review into an integrated framework.
-Third, the community lacks benchmarks for evaluating agents on realistic, end-to-end physics analysis tasks---the kind that require event selection, background estimation, systematic uncertainty quantification, and statistical inference.
+Third, while a benchmark for agent-based reproduction of LHC searches at the simulation level has very recently appeared~\cite{colliderbench}, the community still lacks benchmarks for evaluating agents on the realistic, end-to-end analysis of real experimental data---the kind that require event selection, background estimation, systematic uncertainty quantification, and statistical inference.
 These gaps motivate the framework we present in the following sections.